 Apply the plain function f to each value in the channel, and pipe the results to out.
 The function f will be run in a pool executor with parallelism n.
-The results will be put into out in the order that their arguments arrive.
+The results will be put into out in an unspecified order: whichever result completes first will be given first.